Poland holds local elections in test for Tusk | Politics

 Elections to the European Parliament are scheduled for June, and Sunday's results will be closely watched in Brussels.
 While Tusk has unblocked billions in EU funds that were frozen over rule-of-law concerns and launched sweeping changes in the courts and state media, he has also faced criticism for not delivering on a host of election promises and questions over the legality of some reforms, particularly regarding the media.

-For PiS leader Jaroslaw Kaczynski, the local elections offer a chance to send a warning shot to a government he accuses of lying about what it could achieve and about the record of the previous administration.
+For PiS leader Jaroslaw Kaczynski, the local elections offer a chance to send a warning shot to the government.
 "We have a chance ... to show the authorities who are at the helm in Warsaw today a yellow card," he told supporters on Friday, in a reference to the way soccer referees warn players.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)